Assistant Professor of Practice

-This two courses are aimed to introduce to the students main basic and very important concepts in China’s culture of living and culture of governance.
+These two courses are aimed to introduce to the students main basic and very important concepts in China’s culture of living and culture of governance.

 The teaching is built on the explanation of the 3000 year old concepts and their influence in modern China.

-For example: Why did Lin Yu Tang says that “the idea of the society itself does not exist in China, and therefore there is no institution between the family and the state.
+For example: Why did Lin Yu Tang say that “the idea of the society itself does not exist in China, and therefore there is no institution between the family and the state.
 The family is both the minimal and the maximum unit of the Chinese society.
 Therefore Individualism with Chinese characteristics is the family and family friends based unity of individuals where anyone outside of that unity is a stranger and unimportant.”
 Why is it so?
 Is it still valid for contemporary China?
 If yes, then what are the implications.

 Another relevant example is that of the speeches of the Chinese leaders.
 Xi Jin Ping, talking about rule of law with Chinese characteristics and the necessity to update the governance system emphasizes the importance of customs.
 He quotes The Book of Lord Shang (Shang Jun Shu): “In governing a country, a wise ruler establishes laws through observing popular customs, thus bringing order.
 He understands the fundamentals of the land he rules, thus implementing appropriate policies.
 Where the customs of the times are ignored and the fundamentals of the land neglected, the people will fall into disorder even when laws are made.
 And the ruler may be kept busy but will achieve little.” (…) “To base our work in reality” – he continues – “we need to lay emphasis on what is practical, what is contemporary and what is quintessentially Chinese.”
-Thus to understand Chinese current government strategy it is imperative to understand what does Xi mean by “quintessentially Chinese”.
+Thus to understand Chinese current government strategy it is imperative to understand what Xi means by “quintessentially Chinese”.